We Don't Do Modules, We Do CPD

 Whilst our 6-week process may look like a module of learning because you are trying one thing (simple or complex) in the classroom, it is more of an intervention.
 From speaking to teachers however, interventions give connotations of poor behaviour and over short periods of times.

-Move away from an e-learning module that focuses on informative training - move to actionable CPD through initiatives founded in academic research and transform your teaching practice.
+Move away from an e-learning module that focuses on informative training - move to actionable CPD through courses founded in academic research and transform your teaching practice.

-To hear more about our process, watch our explanation video here.
+To hear more about our process, watch our explanation videos here.